Sorry, you need to enable JavaScript to visit this website.

 What is the rule of 72?

 The Rule of 72 helps you determine how long it might take for your money to hypothetically double.
-It’s worth noting, the “rule of 72” definition isn’t necessarily perfectly accurate because past market results do not predict future market behavior.
-However, it’s a “back of the napkin” way to determine where your portfolio might potentially be in the years ahead.
+While past market results do not predict future market behavior, the “rule of 72” can be a useful framework for getting an estimate of how your investment could grow.
+While not a perfect science, the rule of 72 is one method to help determine where your portfolio might potentially be in the years ahead.
+For a more personalized guide, it’s helpful to work with a financial professional.

 The rule of 72 formula